Alemany Interchange Bike Lanes Project

 - The bike lane will improve bicycle lane connections in the area without increasing traffic congestion or removing parking.

 The SFMTA Board of Directors approved the project at the Tuesday, August 21, 2018 Board Meeting.
 The first element of the project, a short bike path at the intersection of Alemany Boulevard and Bayshore Boulevard, was constructed by SF Public Works in November 2018.
-Installation of the protected bikeways on Alemany Boulevard and the buffered bike lane on San Bruno Avenue require a permit from Caltrans, and will begin in the summer of 2019.
+Installation of the protected bikeways on Alemany Boulevard and the buffered bike lane on San Bruno Avenue was unveiled in March 2021.

 This project is funded locally from Proposition B General Fund and Proposition K Half-Cent Sales Tax for Transportation.